William Pitt, 1st Earl of Chatham: 1758

-In 1758 Pitt began to put into practice a new strategy to win the Seven Years' War, which would involve tying down large numbers of French troops and resources in Germany, while Britain used its naval supremacy to launch expeditions to capture French forces around the globe.
+In 1758, Pitt began to put into practice a new strategy to win the Seven Years' War, which would involve tying down large numbers of French troops and resources in Germany, while Britain used its naval supremacy to launch expeditions to capture French forces around the globe.
 Following the capture of Emden he ordered the dispatch of the first British troops to the European continent under the Duke of Marlborough, who joined Brunswick's army.
 This was a dramatic reversal of his previous position, as he had recently been strongly opposed to any such commitment.

 Pitt had been lobbied by an American merchant Thomas Cumming to launch an expedition against the French trading settlements in West Africa.
 In April 1758 British forces captured the ill-defended fort of Saint-Louis in Senegal.
 The mission was so lucrative that Pitt sent out further expeditions to capture Gorée and Gambia later in the year.
 He also drew up plans to attack French islands in the Caribbean the following year at the suggestion of a Jamaican sugar planter William Beckford.

 In North America, a second British attempt to capture Louisbourg succeeded.
 However, Pitt's pleasure over this was tempered by the subsequent news of a significant British defeat at the Battle of Carillon.
 Toward the end of the year the Forbes Expedition seized the site of Fort Duquesne and began constructing the British-controlled Fort Pitt (which later grew into the city of Pittsburgh).
 This gave the British control of the Ohio Country, which had been the principal cause of the war.

 In Europe, Brunswick's forces enjoyed a mixed year.
-Brunswick had crossed the Rhine, but faced with being cut off he had retreated and blocked any potential French move towards Hanover with his victory at the Battle of Krefeld.
+Brunswick had crossed the Rhine, but faced with being cut off he had retreated and blocked any potential French move toward Hanover with his victory at the Battle of Krefeld.
 The year ended with something approaching a stalemate in Germany.
 Pitt had continued his naval descents during 1758, but the first had enjoyed only limited success and the second ended with near disaster at the Battle of St Cast and no further descents were planned.
 Instead the troops and ships would be used as part of the coming expedition to the French West Indies.
 The scheme of amphibious raids was the only one of Pitt's policies during the war that was broadly a failure, although it did help briefly relieve pressure on the German front by tying down French troops on coastal protection service.